 Bacterial vaginosis can be easily treated with a course of antibiotics such as Metronidazole, which can be taken in smaller doses over seven days to reduce the risk of side effects compared to shorter, more intense treatments.
 Although these antibiotics will clear up the infection, some women continue to experience BV as a recurring problem.

 You can buy Metronidazole for bacterial vaginosis at 121doc after filling out a free online consultation.
 This is completely confidential but is necessary in order for us to ensure it is a safe and effective treatment for you.
 Once a prescription has been issued your order will be dispatched for free next day delivery.
-If you live in London you are eligible for free same day delivery and may receive your treatment in as little as two hours.

 If you need more information on bacterial vaginosis or have sexual health questions that are still unanswered, why not visit the sexual health blog where there is a wealth of information about sexual health including bacterial vaginosis.